Checkmk: The Product

 In addition, there are also playbooks for the use of configuration and deployment tools such as Ansible or Salt.

-Checkmk is often used in very large distributed environments where a high number of sites (e.g. 300 locations of Faurecia) and/or well over 100.000 devices (e.g. Edeka) are monitored.
-This is possible, among other things, because Checkmk's microcore consumes much less CPU resources than, for example Nagios, and therefore offers a significantly higher performance on the same hardware.
-Furthermore the non-persistent data is stored in-memory in RAM which significantly improves the access time.
+Checkmk is often used in very large distributed environments where a high number of sites (e.g., 300 locations of Faurecia) and/or well over 100,000 devices (e.g. Edeka) are monitored.
+This is possible, among other things, because Checkmk's microcore consumes much less CPU resources than, for example, Nagios’, and therefore offers a significantly higher performance on the same hardware.
+Furthermore, the non-persistent data is stored in-memory in RAM which significantly improves the access time.

 Components

 Monitoring core

-Checkmk RE uses Nagios monitoring core.
-It doesn't offer container monitoring and requires a reboot to apply configuration changes.
+Checkmk Raw Edition uses the Nagios monitoring core.

-Checkmk commercial edition uses proprietary "Checkmk Microcore" (CMC) monitoring core, written in C++.
-It has better performance than Checkmk RE core.
+Checkmk commercial edition uses the proprietary "Checkmk Microcore" (CMC) monitoring core, written in C++.
+It has better performance than Checkmk Raw Edition core.
 It supports recording of objects with a short lifespan, such as containers.
 It does not require a reboot to apply configuration changes.